gravitational/careers/challenges/sre/challenge.md

 Consider making other reasonable trade-offs.
 Make sure you communicate them to the interview team.

-Here are some other trade-offs that will help you to spend less time on the task:

-* Do not implement a system that scales or is highly performing.
-Describe which performance improvements you would add in the future.
+Do not implement a system that scales outside of the scope of this challenge.
-* It is OK if the system is not highly available.
-Write down how you would make the system highly-available and why your system is not.
+For example, it is not necessary to deploy a shared cached or support deployment to multiple regions or AZs.

 ## Pitfalls and Gotchas